RomeoV/wedding-website/content/section/order-of-events.md

 title: "Order of Events"
 ---

-## 18:00 - Arrivals & Apero
+## 18:00 - Arrivals & Apéro

-Everyone arrives at Seebad Enge.
+Welcome Reception at Seebad Enge.

-Warm and cold drinks and snacks upon arrival.
+Join us for aperitifs and canapés.

 ## 19:00 - Ceremony

-Be there or be square
+Be there or be square!

 ## 20:00 - Dinner